TheArcher7/CalcURecipe/README.md

 ## Download

-This app hasn't been released on the Google Play Store yet
+This app hasn't been released on the Google Play Store.
+Please read Module 6 Milestone for more information about the functionality and structure of the app.